-This panel was originally part of a triptych that also included Madonna and Child, with the Blessing Christ [middle panel] and Deacon Saint, with Saint Anthony Abbot [right panel].
+This panel was originally part of a triptych that also included Saint Peter, with Saint James Major [left panel] and Madonna and Child, with the Blessing Christ [middle panel].
 The image of the Madonna and Child recalls the type of the Glykophilousa Virgin, the "affectionate Madonna."
 She rests her cheek against that of the child, who embraces her.
 The motif of the child's hand grasping the hem of the neckline of the Virgin's dress seems, on the other hand, to allude to the theme of suckling.
 [1] The saints portrayed are easily identifiable by their attributes: Peter by the keys, as well as by his particular facial type; James Major, by his pilgrim's staff; Anthony Abbot, by his hospitaller habit and T-shaped staff.
 [2] But the identity of the deacon martyr saint remains uncertain; he is usually identified as Saint Stephen, though without good reason, as he lacks that saint's usual attributes.
 Perhaps the artist did not characterize him with a specific attribute because the triptych was destined for a church dedicated to him.
 [3]